-Prior to buying evergreens it’s important to understand their chances of survival in your area.
+Prior to buying evergreens, it’s also important to understand their chances of survival in your area.
 Knowledge of your growing zone can help you decide on which evergreen will work for you.
 Some trees and shrubs are hardier than others, so it is important to check the zone rating on trees you are interested in.
 Also, it’s best to know what type of soil type the evergreen prefers.

-Some plants can tolerate drier soil types; while others need moist soil.
+Some plants can tolerate drier soil types while others need moist soil.
 Knowing the pH balance of your soil prior to purchasing a tree can be helpful.
 Certain trees prefer acidic soil, while others need more alkaline soil.

-Alkaline Soils are drier soil types so it’s best to buy drought tolerant trees
+Alkaline soils are drier soil types, so it’s best to buy drought tolerant trees

-Acidic soils hold moisture better, most evergreens like acidic soil.
+Acidic soils hold moisture better – most evergreens like acidic soil.

-View Expert Advice on video here for additional information.
+View expert advice here for additional information.

 Most evergreens thrive in full to partial sunlight.
 Some trees have a higher tolerance than others for factors like poor soil drainage, salt spray from snow plows, extreme weather conditions, and pest or insects.
 Most evergreens don’t require a lot of maintenance as far as upkeep.
 Some trees require minor pruning and annual fertilization.
 There are a few varieties that will drop needles and seeds at certain times of the year.
-Cypress and Spruce trees are examples of evergreens that shed their foliage yearly.
+Cypress and Spruce Trees are examples of evergreens that shed their foliage yearly.
 If a messy yard is a concern, you may want to avoid those varieties.

 Types of Evergreens